Adwords Express Review

 Instead of logging into Adwords Express, login to Adwords.
 You will probably find the interface more complicated; there will be various configuration options that are likely to confuse you and you will probably find it harder to set-up and manage your campaign.

-The solution however is to make yourself more educated, not to let Google make your decisions for you.
-If your PPC budget is more than £1,000 per month consider hiring a reputable PPC consultant to manage the campaign for you.
+The solution however is to get yourself more educated, not to let Google make your decisions for you.
+If your PPC budget is more than £1,000 per month perhaps consider hiring a reputable PPC consultant to manage the campaign for you.

 How can I switch from Adwords Express to Adwords?